Purpose

 Why not an average?

 Previous versions of this site displayed a confidence-weighted mean across all retail records.
 This was retired because averaging across structurally different market segments (collector specimens, bullion bars, laboratory reagents, investment platforms) produces a number that corresponds to no real transaction.
-A PEGUYS 10 g vial, an RWMM bullion ingot, and a Sigma-Aldrich 1 g reagent jar are not three noisy observations of the same price — they are three different products.
+A PEGUYS 10 g vial, an RWMM bullion ingot, and a Sigma-Aldrich 1 g reagent jar are not three noisy observations of the same price.
+They are three different products.

 Commodity price benchmarks (Fastmarkets, Argus, SMM) solve this by defining a single reference product with fixed specifications and surveying transaction prices for that product only.
 The two-reference approach adopted here applies the same logic: each displayed number refers to one specific product class, clearly identified.